Skip to content

 He also advised me to meet Igor Correa to continue practicing real judo and suggested I move away from sport judo.

 I recall him mentioning, with a chuckle, that by learning his creation of Junomichi through practising with Igor Correa (they were friends and Judo researchers together along with Yves), I would save both time and money.
+For professionalk reasons and also because of the pathway of my life, I never met Igor Correa.
+I met his students who then became my teachers.

 Recent Posts